How to Plan a Meaningful San Juan Mountains Elopement in 2026

 The San Juan mountains have tons of world class hiking trails!
 Spending the day hiking to a remote, scenic alpine lake to say your vows, is an incredible way to get married.
 I’m all about creating an experience on your elopement day, and hiking is the perfect way to do that!
 Fair warning though, most of these trails are not easy!
 The views are worth it though!
 Just remember, you are hiking at extremely high elevations, so it’s important to be prepared, and aware of the dangers.

-Here are some of my favorite hiking trails:
+Here are some of my favorite hiking trails for an elopement in the San Juans:

 Ice Lake + Island Lake